KittyGiraudel/sass-guidelines/index.md

 > You may not @extend an outer selector from within @media.<br>
 > You may only @extend selectors within the same directive.

-Last but not least, `@extend` is very unflexible compared to a mixin.
+Last but not least, `@extend` is very inflexible compared to a mixin.
 There is no way to catch errors, add parameters or include some extra logic.
 For little to no benefit.

 To sum up, **the `@extend` directive is prohibited.**